 3) Convert shoppers with product recommendation quizzes.

 Product recommendation quizzes are an eCommerce triple threat: they can increase email signups, collect user preferences, and use those preferences to drive sales with an engaging experience.

 These quizzes convert both email subscribers and customers by providing value through personalized recommendations.

 Instead of having to comb through your site to find a product and purchase blindly, shoppers can be more certain that they’re making the right choice.
 This makes shoppers more likely to purchase, especially if you sweeten the deal by including a coupon code with their results.

 And if they don’t buy right away?
 You have their email address and valuable preference data, allowing you to nudge them towards the purchase with personalized communication.

 There are plenty of apps that make it easy to add a quiz to your Shopify store, or whatever eCommerce platform you use.
 If you want to create a product quiz for your site, we’ve put together a guide for you.
 Check out “How to Build an eCommerce Product Quiz.”

-4) Decrease bounce rates by guiding new visitors to the right part of your site with a quiz.
+4) Guide new visitors to the right part of your site with a conversational quiz funnel.